COVID-19 Library Closure

 Don’t forget that you can access many free library resources and entertainment platforms from home.
 Check out the eLibrary highlights below or visit watertownlib.org/elibrary for a full list of our digital offerings.

 *As a response to our temporary closure, and library closures around the country, we’re pleased to offer increased plays and checkouts for some of our most popular digital platforms.

 OverDrive/Libby: Check out ebooks, audiobooks, and magazines from home.

 Hoopla: Instant access to music, audiobooks, ebooks, comics, TV shows, and movies. *Plays have been increased from 7 to 10 per month, with no wait lists.

 Kanopy: Stream movies and documentaries from home. *Plays will be increased from 3 to 5 per month, effective March 18.
 Plays are unlimited for select films.
-Kanopy Kids plays are now unlimited through April 16.
+Kanopy Kids plays are temporarily unlimited.

 NoveList: Running out of things to read?
 Use NoveList for suggestions!

 PressReader: Access over 7,000+ domestic and international newspapers and magazines.

 New York Times Digital Access: Stay up-to-date on news with NYT digital access.

 RBDigital: Check out magazines from home including The Economist, The New Yorker, National Geographic, Conde Nast Traveller and more.